WE MET BEFORE?

 Intermittant episodes of adoration interspersed with abandonment

 revive familiar patterns from boyhood, that he has normalized.

-This keeps him striving for continuity of affection which is unattainable--but
+for continuity of affection which is unattainable--but feeling

-bored/uncomfortable with any female who can provide loving
+bored or uncomfortable with any female who can provide

 Borderline Waif mother makes certain her son knows that she could